Italy - Factors to watch on April 2

 Prime Minister Giuseppe Conte on Wednesday announced that a national lockdown in place since March 9 and due to expire on Friday would remain in place until at least April 13.

-Italy’s daily death toll from coronavirus on Wednesday was the lowest for six days, authorities said, but the overall number of new infections grew.
+Italy’s daily death toll from coronavirus on Wednesday was the lowest for six days, authorities said, but the overall number of new infections grew and the government extended a national lockdown until at least the middle of April.

+POLITICS (*) Italy has no plans to nationalise any company but will use special powers to protect strategic assets that could become a prey as a result of the coronavirus emergency, Prime Minister Giuseppe Conte told Il Fatto Quotidiano in an interview.

 Italy posted a state sector budget deficit of 32.2 billion euros in March compared to a deficit of 20.337 billion euros in the same month last year, the Treasury said on Wednesday.